 - Should I be doing anything in preparation for my treatment?

 Intensive Fotofacials turbo charge the many beneficial effects of Fotofacial treatments, providing long-term skincare, health and rejuvenation.
 Intensive Fotofacials use Levulan, which is 20% aminolevulinic acid and a naturally occurring substance in the body.
 Levulan is a photosensitizing agent, and when applied to the skin prior to IPL treatments, it works to activate the light to produce highly charged radical oxygen atoms - expediting the removal of broken capillaries, wrinkles and irregular pigmentation caused by sun damage.
 Intensive Fotofacials also have been used by people of all ages to dramatically reduce the appearance of acne.
 Intensive Fotofacials using Levulan inactivate the bacteria that triggers acne, exfoliate the skin to unclog pores, and Levulan treatments shut down the sebaceous glands in the skin.
 Sebaceous glands are the root cause in the formation of acne.

 Intensive Fotofacial treatments also provide significant health benefits by improving pre-cancerous conditions such as actinic keratosis, and potentially preventing the development of skin cancer.

 How many treatments will I need?

 Results are unique to each individual depending on several factors including skin tone, extent of sun damage, and pigmentation.
-Typically two to three treatments are necessary for optimal results.
+Typically a number of treatments are necessary for optimal results.
 Treatments should be performed over three to four week intervals in order to maximize the outcome.

 Am I a good candidate for Intensive Fotofacial?